ann0see/bananianX/README.md

 # bananianX
 Here is a script, which installs GUI on bananian.
-It installs LXDE and openbox<br>
+It installs LightDM, LXDE and Openbox.<br>
+Why have I made it?
+Because I thought there are many people who would like to have a graphical interface.
 <h2>How to install?</h2>
 1. Download bananianX.<br>
 2. Make it executable: chmod +x bananianX.sh<br>